-The main military role of aircraft in World War I was reconnaissance, says Jon Guttman, an historian of military aviation who’s authored more than a dozen books about World War I aircraft and fighter pilots.
-Hot air balloons had been deployed by the military for more than a century to get a bird’s-eye view of the battlefield, including during the U.S. Civil War, but the fixed-wing airplanes of World War I were able to fly deep behind enemy lines to track troop movements and map terrain.
+The main military role of aircraft in World War I was reconnaissance, says Jon Guttman, a historian of military aviation who’s authored more than a dozen books about World War I aircraft and fighter pilots.
+Hot air balloons had been deployed by the military for more than a century to get a bird’s-eye view of the battlefield, including during the U.S. Civil War, but the fixed-wing airplanes of World War I were able to fly deep behind enemy lines to track troops movements and map terrain.

 “These were two-seater aircraft with a pilot to do the flying and an observer up front to man the binoculars and take notes,” says Guttman.

-The handwritten drawings and on-the-fly observations weren’t always accurate, but proved critical in some early operations.
+The handwritten drawings and on-the-fly observations weren’t always accurate but proved critical in some early operations.
 In 1914, for example, British reconnaissance planes with the Royal Flying Corps alerted British and French commanders to German troops preparing for a siege of Paris through Belgium.
 The Allied armies were able to outflank the Germans, resulting in the Battle of the Marnes, a critical early victory.

 It wasn’t long before cameras were mounted to reconnaissance planes, taking dozens of aerial photos that would be developed and stitched together to create panoramic battlefield maps.
 Those increasingly sharp and zoom-in images gave field commanders unprecedented intelligence for positioning artillery and planning troop movements.